10sr/bin/README.md

 ### `add [<strings>]`

 Add a new diary commit.
-When passing strings, you do not need to quote it using `"` because they are automatically joined with whitespaces.
+When passing strings, you do not need to quote them using `"` because they are automatically joined with whitespaces.
 If strings are ommitted, git-diary launch the editor you configured for the git repository.

 ### `show [<options>]`